trisulnsm/dinodoc/trisuldocs/docs/ug/tools/analyze_item.md

 :::

-The following *search criteria* window open up with a [*Hide/ Show Search Form*](/docs/ug/ui/elements#hide-show-search-form) option.
+The following *search criteria* window opens up with a [*Hide/ Show Search Form*](/docs/ug/ui/elements#hide-show-search-form) option.

 ![](images/longtermtraffic.png)
 *Figure: Long Term Traffic*

-You can begin your search in the *SLong term traffic* form by populating the search criteria fields with the help of the following fields and their descriptions.
+You can begin your search in the *Long term traffic* form by populating the search criteria fields with the help of the following fields and their descriptions.

 | Field                                               | Description                                                 |
 | ----------------------------------------------------| ----------------------------------------------------------- |